Below is our statement for how we hold and use your personal data. Please use the circular arrow symbols to expend each

 Arun Church is a vibrant church in Littlehampton, West Sussex, UK.
 Our vision is to see lives transformed through Jesus.
-Our mission, how we go about transforming lives, is by bringing life to everyone, everywhere, everyday.
+Our mission is bringing life to everyone, everywhere, everyday.

 We are committed to serving and respecting all people regardless of their gender, marital status, race, ethnic origin, religion, age, sexual orientation or physical and mental capability.
 We recognise that people hold different values and beliefs to our own and we acknowledge the freedom of people to hold and to express these respectfully and freely within the limits of the UK law.
 We allow spaces to explore Christian beliefs and values in a respectful environment.
 We form partnerships with other churches, voluntary groups, statutory agencies and local government where appropriate to provide the best service for our community.

 Your privacy is important to us.
 In line with our Christian beliefs, our aim is to be as clear as possible about how and why we use the personal data you give us.
 If your questions are not fully answered by the information below, please contact our data protection officer who will be happy to help.

 Broadly, personal data is any information that can be used to identify you.
 Keeping your personal data secure is very important to us.
-Any information you provide to Arun Church, its companies and services (including The Wickbourne Centre, PlayCentre Pre-School and Nursery, Arun Youth Projects and Refresh Trading Ltd) will be held on a lawful basis in accordance with current data protection regulations.
+Any information you provide to Arun Church, its companies and services (including The Wickbourne Centre, Playcentres, Arun Youth Projects and Refresh Trading Ltd) will be held on a lawful basis in accordance with current data protection regulations.